262 Fifth Avenue: History

 In January 2019, New York YIMBY reported that work on the building was apparently not progressing.
+Kuzinez sold the site at 260 Fifth Avenue to Amir Loloi for $52.5 million in mid-2021.
 Work had resumed by November 2021 with the start of excavation.
 In 2022, work began on the structure's foundation.
-Between August and December of 2022, the planned height of the structure was reduced from 1,043 feet to 1,000 feet.
+Between August and December 2022, the planned height of the structure was reduced from 1,043 to 860 ft.
+A representative for Kuzinez indicated in mid-2023 that the project had been downsized from 41 to 26 apartments.
+That November, Madison Realty Capital and Cottonwood Group lent the project a combined $180 million.